Hesed Gabo: Nueva Ecija Rice Vanguards franchise (2022)

 In 2022, Gabo made the move to the Nueva Ecija Rice Vanguards franchise beginning with the 2022 FilBasket Summer Championship.
 With Nueva Ecija, Gabo won two more professional championships and was also selected to the All-MPBL First Team after averaging 7.1 points, 2.5 rebounds, and 5.8 assists.

 NLEX Road Warriors (2023)

 After five years in the grassroots level, Gabo would finally make his way to the Philippine Basketball Association.
 On January 17, 2023, he signed a one-year deal with the NLEX Road Warriors.
 Despite getting some playing time, Gabo wasn't able to contribute as much, only averaging 1.5 points per game in his first season with NLEX.

 Return to Nueva Ecija (2024)

 In January 2024, Gabo returned to the Nueva Ecija franchise midway through the 2023–24 Pilipinas Super League President's Cup.

-Pangasinan Heatwaves (2024–present)
+Pangasinan Heatwaves (2024–2025)

 Later that year, Gabo is one of many Rice Vanguards players who made the move to the expansion Pangasinan Heatwaves under his long-time coach, Jerson Cabiltes.

+GenSan Warriors (2026–present)

+In 2026, with the exit of the Pangasinan Heatwaves, Gabo joined the GenSan Warriors.

+On July 29, 2026, Gabo became the first player in MPBL history to reach 1,000 career assists in their game against the Rizal Golden Coolers.